MichiganMortgageLoan

 Where University of Michigan Credit Union's credit bar sits

 University of Michigan Credit Union's roughly 620 minimum sits in the good credit range.
-Plotted below: where a 620 minimum lands on the credit spectrum, versus the 620 median for Michigan lenders in our data.
+Below, that 620 floor is plotted against the four broad credit tiers and the 620 median for the 55 Michigan lenders we track.

 500 580 620 680 740 rebuilding fair good strong median 620 University · 620